rennoraudmae/SuperHajusSudoku/README.md

 5. In the blank - (insert game id) you have enter the name from list of Available games.

 For example:

 - create new game: new_sudoku
 - max players: 3
 - Available games: new_sudoku
 - Join a game inserting id: new_sudoku

-6.If all the blanks are filled then push {Join game}
+6. If all the blanks are filled then push {Join game}
-7.Finally the sudoku game_field will appear and you can start to play
+7. Finally the sudoku game_field will appear and you can start to play